 After the promulgation of Aviation Occurrence Investigation Act on June, 2004, investigations of public aviation aircrafts were then officially the responsibility of Aviation Safety Council, Executive Yuan.
 On June, 2005, the Organization Act of Airborne Services Corps of MOI was passed, and National Airborne Service Corps (NASC) of the Ministry of the Interior was finally officially established.
 After the merging, there were 35 helicopters and 2 fixed-wing aircrafts under the NASC command.
-Till the end of year 2011, there were 29 helicopters and 2 fixed-wing aircrafts currently running by the NASC.
-In addition, the Civil Aeronautics Administration still owned 1 light aircraft in order to assist the airport navigation facilities flight test.
+Till the end of year 2012, there were 29 helicopters and 2 fixed-wing aircrafts currently running by the NASC.
+In addition, the Civil Aeronautics Administration owned 2 light aircraft in order to assist the airport navigation facilities flight test.
+One was newly purchased and registered on December 3, 2012.

 According to the data of NASC, as shown in Figure 13, the total numbers of flights were plotted against the total flight hours in recent years as showing in the curve graphs.
-From the graph, the total flight hours of 2002 was less than 1000 hours, but rapidly increased, to a total of 9,400 flight hours in 2005 and remained stable in continuous 3 years.
+From the graph, the total flight departures and flight hours from 2003 to 2004 were obviously increased.
+The flight hours of 2003 was less than 5,00 hours, but rapidly increased, to a total of 9,600 flight hours in 2006 and remained stable in continuous 3 years.
 In 2009, the total flight hours almost reached 10 thousand hours.
-In 2011, the total flight hours declined to 6,286 hours.
+In 2012, the total flight hours declined to 6,164 hours.

-Figure 13: Total flight numbers and total flight hours of National Airborne Service Corps, 2002-2011
+Figure 13: Total flight numbers and total flight hours of National Airborne Service Corps, 2003-2012